Teddy Andreadis: Live appearances

-Over the past two decades, Andreadis has toured with Carole King, Alice Cooper, Beth Hart, Bruce Willis, Peter Stormare, Jeff “Skunk” Baxter, the Boxing Gandhis, Gilby Clarke, and Duff McKagan.
+Over the past two decades, Andreadis has toured with The Guess Who, Slash, Walter Trout, Carole King, Alice Cooper, Beth Hart, Bruce Willis, Peter Stormare, Jeff "Skunk" Baxter, the Boxing Gandhis, Gilby Clarke, and Duff McKagan.

 He toured with Guns N' Roses on their Use Your Illusion Tour between 1991 and 1993, appearing on the Use Your Illusion I and II live videos filmed in Tokyo, Japan, in 1992.

-In 1996, Andreadis joined Slash’s band Blues Ball, touring live with them; in 1999, when Slash reformed his prior band Slash's Snakepit, Andreadis joined them as well, providing keyboard and harmonica work.
+In 1996, Andreadis joined Slash's band Blues Ball, touring live with them; in 1999, when Slash reformed his prior band Slash's Snakepit, Andreadis joined them as well, providing keyboard and harmonica work.

 In 2008, he joined the tour of Billy Bob Thornton's band The Boxmasters, as keyboard player.

-He currently conducts a weekly jam session in Hollywood at the Baked Potato with his band The Screaming Cocktail Hour.
-The blues-based jam regularly attracts such names as Steve Winwood, Joe Sample, Patrick Moraz, Steve Lukather, Mike Landau, John Stamos, Matt Sorum, Gilby Clarke, Jason Bonham, Glenn Hughes, Carole King, Drew Barrymore, Keanu Reeves, Howard Leese, Joe Lynn Turner, Bob Daisley, Ace Frehley, Eric Singer, Randy Castillo and Mike Inez.
+He conducted a popular weekly jam session in Hollywood at the Baked Potato with his band The Screaming Cocktail Hour.
+The blues-based jam regularly attracted such names as Steve Winwood, Joe Sample, Patrick Moraz, Steve Lukather, Mike Landau, John Stamos, Matt Sorum, Gilby Clarke, Jason Bonham, Glenn Hughes, Carole King, Drew Barrymore, Keanu Reeves, Howard Leese, Joe Lynn Turner, Bob Daisley, Ace Frehley, Eric Singer, Randy Castillo and Mike Inez.

-In September 2009, Teddy Andreadis took part to the recording of one track on Slash's first solo album, Slash.

 In February, 2015, Teddy was a "counselor" at Rock and Roll Fantasy Camp in Las Vegas, Nevada.